harrisonlab/phytophthora_fragariae/FALCON/FALCON_Assembly.md

 # FALCON Assembly instructions
 FALCON is an assembler designed by Pacific Biosciences to assemble long-read data.
 It is also 'diploid-aware'.
 This file contains an example set of commands for running FALCON on PacBio data for the BC-16 strain of *Phytophthora fragariae*.
 This is run on NIABs triticum computer.

+**The cambridge cluster was rebuilt.
+Files listed as being in /data are now in /main**

 ## Log in to NIABs cluster

 ```bash